 I guess the kids might kick up a fuss if, instead of the latest Star-Wars gizmo or techno-whizz-gadget, they were given compliments, shown graciousness or presented with sympathy or acceptance.
 Apart from that though I can’t see a single disadvantage to a non-material gift-giving time.

-And it would give us all a gift we already treasure: kindness.
+As I said, it’s a thought experiment.
+If it worked it would give us all a gift we already treasure: kindness.

 I’d be glad to hear what you think if you’d be kind enough to post a comment below.